This is the second of a two-part series. View “Battle for the courts part 1: A major problem requires major reform.”

-As Edmund Randolph, the very first attorney general of the United States, said, “The Supreme Court, though inherent in the Constitution, was to receive the first motion from Congress; [and] the inferior courts must have slept forever without the pleasure of Congress.
+As Edmund Randolph, the very first attorney general of the United States, said, “The Supreme Court, though inherent in the Constitution, was to receive the first motion from Congress; [and] the inferior courts must have slept forever without the pleasure of Congress.”
 How, then, could it be that a random district judge is accorded the full authority to place what is essentially a judicial veto on any piece of legislation passed by a state or Congress?
-Even if one believes in robust judicial review at the Supreme Court level, it simply makes no sense that a creation of Congress has that authority, and to the extent they have grabbed that authority, that Congress cannot exercise its plenary power to protect the states.
+Even if one believes in robust judicial review at the Supreme Court level, it simply makes no sense that a creation of Congress has that authority or that, to the extent they have grabbed that authority, Congress cannot exercise its plenary power to protect the states.

-A compromise of the aforementioned idea is to require that any judicial review — to become binding precedent — be supported by a super-majority of the Supreme Court or by a unanimous opinion from an appellate court (if the high court doesn’t rule on the case).
+A compromise on this idea is to require that any judicial review, to become binding precedent, must be supported by a super-majority of the Supreme Court or by a unanimous opinion from an appellate court (if the high court doesn’t rule on the case).
 Why should a simple majority of a deeply divided panel of unelected, life-tenured judges be able to override the majority of an elected Congress or state legislature?
 If we are going to place the judiciary atop the food chain of government, at least require the institution speak with one voice.

 In my book, I lay out the precedent and legal case for subjecting judicial review to a super-majority.
 And once again, if some conservative legal eagles feel too squeamish about messing with the “high court,” at the very least, they can apply this reform to the legislatively created lower courts.
 Otherwise, given the orientation of the lower courts, liberals will have the ability to shop for a district judge and get any two liberal circuit judges in most parts of the country to shut down the states on almost every important issue.
 This is happening now.
 And remember, most cases don’t make it to the Supreme Court.

-According to a recent analysis conducted by a sexual identity legal group, which analyzed 127 state supreme court cases dealing with the homosexual and transgender agenda, state courts that are elected are much less likely to issue rulings tendentious to its movement.
+According to a recent analysis conducted by a sexual identity legal group, which analyzed 127 state supreme court cases dealing with the homosexual and transgender agenda, state courts that are elected are much less likely to issue rulings that favor that agenda.
 While this left-wing group decries its findings, it inadvertently stumbled across the truth.
-Imagine if state courts had the final say in all the cases without meddling from the federal judiciary?
+Imagine if state courts had the final say in all the cases without meddling from the federal judiciary.
 That would raise the specter of elections for state judgeships even more and allow the people to mobilize.
 So at least if we are confronted with social transformation, it will have the consent of the people.